khushboorao88/Smart-bhumi/docs/PROJECT_DOCUMENTATION.md

 ## 3. Our Solution

-Land Stack combines parcel search, land information and GIS-based visualization into a single platform.
+Smart Bhumi combines parcel search, land information and GIS-based visualization into a single platform.

 ## 4. Objectives